Nothing catches attention like a big yoke.

 This is one of the most powerful exercises for not only your traps, but your deltoids as well.

 And remember, pulling light weight all day isn’t going to cut it if you want your traps to grow.
 You must pull moderate to heavy loads if you want to develop more than just muscular endurance.

 Think of a moderate load as something that you can perform 8-10 repetitions of, while struggling to finish the last one or two reps.
 Heavy loads are 1-5 reps that you should be struggling to complete most of the way.

 Low Cable Face Pulls aren’t a commonly performed exercise, yet they get the job done when it comes to placing a burn on those traps of yours.

 These are performed on a pulley machine with the rope attachment.
 Set the cable to where it’s just below chest level to get the most out of this exercise.

 Grasp the rope with an overhand grip (or pronated grip for all you savvy fitness enthusiasts).
 You then pull the rope towards your face and basically end with your hands at the side of your head much like an upright row.

 Don’t pause rep this exercise like a lot of the other cable-based movements.

 Simply pull, release, and pull again.
 Keep the movement continuous to where you are regretting even performing the exercise.
 Use a moderate weight and quit whining.

 High Pulls devastate your entire body since they’re a compound lift, but your traps and delts receive a lot of the attention.
-Start off in a squatted position, holding the bar like you would in a deadlift, but instead, pull the bar past your knees and then use your upper torso to basically pull the weight like an upright row.
+Start off in a squatted position, holding the bar like you would in a deadlift, your arms shoulder-width apart, but instead, pull the bar past your knees and then use your upper torso to basically pull the weight like an upright row.